saniya0904/saniya0904/README.md

 - 👋 Hi, I’m @saniya0904
-- 👀 I’m interested in ...intershipa
+- 👀 I’m interested in internships
-- 🌱 I’m currently learning ...DATA ANALYST
+- 🌱 I’m currently learning how to be a data analyst
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...saniyaupta0904@mail.com
+- 📫 How to reach me saniyaupta0904@mail.com

 <!---
 saniya0904/saniya0904 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.